phoihos/vscode-git-commit-message-editor/README.md

 | intelliSense.completion.enabled | `true`  | Controls whether the \"Quick suggestions\" feature is enabled or not                   |
 | intelliSense.completion.scopes  | `[]`    | Scopes that user created (Scopes will be saved into `workspace/.vscode/settings.json`) |

-And recommends to add a setting below into your Global or Workspace `settings.json` to follow the **Git 50/72 rule**.
+And recommends adding a setting below into your Global or Workspace `settings.json`, if you want to follow the **Git 50/72 rule**.

 ```json
 "[git-commit]": {